United Kingdom and the Gaza war: David Lammy

+Wes Streeting

+In February 2026, British health secretary Wes Streeting released private messages between himself and ambassador to the US Peter Mandelson.
+The messages were released in the aftermath of the Epstein files disclosures regarding the relationship of Peter Mandelson and Jeffrey Epstein.
+In messages from July 2025, Streeting wrote that "Israel is committing war crimes before our eyes."
+Streeting also wrote that Israel was engaging in "rogue state behaviour" and that sanctions should be "applied to the state, not just a few ministers."

 George Galloway

 In January 2024, George Galloway announced that he would stand in the Rochdale by-election the following month, for his party; the Workers Party of Britain.
 He was elected in a political upset after Azhar Ali, the Labour candidate, lost the support of his party due to comments made regarding the Hamas-led attack on Israel.
 Galloway won almost 40% of the vote and overturned a Labour majority of 9,668.
 The Israel–Hamas war dominated the campaign.
 In his election speech, Galloway said "Keir Starmer, this is for Gaza.
 You will pay a high price for the role that you have played in enabling, encouraging and covering for the catastrophe presently going on in occupied Gaza, in the Gaza Strip".
+Galloway subsequently lost the seat four months later in the general election that July to Labour's candidate Paul Waugh.